Waymo's driverless cars honk at each other, waking neighbors

 Waymo added that it has updated the software that causes the cars to honk "so our electric vehicles should keep the noise down for our neighbors moving forward."

-Video of more than two dozen cars all in the same lot, with some honking at each other, has circulated on social media.
-Some users commented that they would find the scene funny if it weren't taking place at 4 a.m., disrupting surrounding neighbors' ability to sleep.
+Video posted by White of more than two dozen cars all in the same lot, with some honking at each other, has circulated on social media.
+In his caption, White commented that he would have found the scene funny if it weren't taking place at 4 a.m..

 Software engineer Sophia Tung has set up a livestream of the lot on YouTube, telling The Verge that she likes watching the cars "come and go" but wishes they would stop honking at each other.